umayangag/nexoan/opengin/core-api/DEVELOPMENT.md

 ```

 2. **Database Information**:
-The PostgreSQL container is already configured with a database called `nexoan`.
+The PostgreSQL container is already configured with a database called `opengin`.
 This database is ready for testing and development.

 3. **Environment Variables**:
 ```bash